schooltool-project/schooltool-book/source/system-requirements.rst

 Where can I download SchoolTool?
 ++++++++++++++++++++++++++++++++

+You won't find a simple download link for users to install SchoolTool.

 SchoolTool is a full stack web application.
 That is, it comes with its own web server and database.
 To make sure all the necessary components are installed correctly, we distribute SchoolTool to users as packages, primarily through Ubuntu Linux.
+This gives users a simple "app store" one click installation experience.

+What follows is an explanation of this choice, hardware recommendations and in subsequent pages instructions for installing various versions of SchoolTool on various versions of Ubuntu.

 Operating System
 ++++++++++++++++